WP Engine WordPress Hosting Review – Does It Really Make a Difference? Is It Worth It?

 If so, managed WordPress hosting (rather than regular ‘shared’ hosting) could be just what you need!
 And WP Engine are quite possibly the biggest company in this space.

 In this review, we’ll be covering exactly what you’ll get access to if you sign up with WP Engine.
 We’ll also look at what loading times you can expect (we’ve carried out a series of in-depth tests with leading themes), uptime results, load-impact test results (i.e. how they perform when lots of visitors want to access your site simultaneously, creating traffic surges) and everything else they have to offer.

 If you’re tired of reading hosting reviews that simply rehash feature lists and promotional content, this WP Engine review will be of huge interest.
 It should provide you with all of the information and data you need to make an informed decision on whether or not to choose WP Engine.

 About WP Engine Managed WordPress Hosting

-WP Engine may not have been the first to offer managed WordPress hosting — that honor actually goes to Pagely — but they are by now the biggest (and best-known) company in the managed WordPress hosting sector.
-With well over 80,000 customers in 140 countries, WP Engine certainly have heaps of experience hosting a huge variety of WordPress sites.
+WP Engine may not have been the first to offer managed WordPress hosting — that honor actually goes to Pagely — but they’re by now the biggest (and best-known) company in the managed WordPress hosting sector.
+With more than 120,000 customers in 140 countries, WP Engine certainly have heaps of experience hosting a huge variety of WordPress sites.
 In fact, according to their marketing materials, ‘five percent of the online world visits at least one experience on WP Engine each day’!

 By offering high-performance hosting environments specifically optimized for WordPress websites, while also taking care of many of the ongoing tasks necessary to run a stable and secure WordPress website, WP Engine are a strong contender for anyone who needs more than the regular low-cost web hosts can deliver.